submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### New features

 * Service Discovery now propagates the session affinity information from the exported service to the aggregated `ServiceImport`.
+* Service Discovery can now allocate a cluster set virtual IP for exported services.
+This is an opt-in feature that can be enabled per service via the `lighthouse.submariner.io/use-clusterset-ip` annotation on the `ServiceExport` or automatically for all services via the `enable-clusterset-ip` option on `subctl deploy-broker`.
+Note that while DNS queries will return the cluster set virtual IP, Service Discovery does not route this virtual IP and relies on some external component to do so.

 ### Other changes